Narendra9906/Shopping_Cart/README.md

 ## 📄 License

-This project is created for educational purposes as part of the Vistora AI Web Development Assignment.
+This project is created as a part of the Vistora AI Web Development Assignment.

 ---

 ## 🙏 Acknowledgments

 - Vistora AI for the assignment opportunity
-- Anthropic's Claude AI for development assistance
 - Unsplash for product images
 - Lucide React for icons
 - Tailwind CSS for styling framework